ZA

 Common scenarios

-- “Sign this to unlock the bank” (but it’s a broad indemnity/renunciation).
+- “Sign this to unlock the bank” but it’s actually a broad indemnity or renunciation.

-- “Just give me the OTP/PIN to check something” (account takeover pattern).
+- “Just give me the OTP/PIN to check something” which is an account takeover pattern.

-- Pressure to sell property quickly before authority/ownership is clear.
+- Pressure to sell property quickly before authority or ownership is clear.

-- “Agent” offers to fast-track the Master’s process for a large upfront payment.
+- An agent offers to fast-track the Master’s process for a large upfront payment.

 Simple rules that work